 - Fast heart rate

 Has your dog ever taken fluoxetine?
-Was it effective?
+Did it help with anxiety or aggression?
 Let us know in the comments below!